September 23, 2020

 Read More: Inclinometer: Types, How It Works, & Uses

 Wireless In-place Inclinometer – System Description

-It starts with a series of inclinometer access tubes, which are attached to each other.
+It starts with a series of inclinometer access tubes, which are attached.
 They are then installed in a borehole or embedded in earth/rockfill or concrete structure during construction or can even be fixed to the vertical side of a finished structure.
-The in-place inclinometer consists of a series of inclination sensors with MEMS tilt sensors and SDI-12 digital interface.
+The in-place inclinometer consists of a series of inclination sensors with MEMS tilt sensors and an SDI-12 digital interface.
 This whole system is then placed inside the inclinometer casing to cover the movement zone.

 The system makes use of a single 3 conductor cable that is attached in a daisy chain fashion, connecting each sensor to the next, and then finally to the top of the borehole.
 It is also connected to the wireless communication network through a node.

 This innovative design and connection of sensors allow each sensor to move independently without any influence.
 This provides a profile of displacement over the complete length of the installation.

 Let’s see how the Wireless in-place inclinometer works.

 When there is a movement in the ground, it displaces the inclinometer access tubing, which in turn leads to a change in the tilt of the IPI sensors.
 This is reflected as a change in the output of the sensors, proportional to the tilt i.e. the angle of inclination from the vertical.